Mishra123-a/cloud-devops-journey/aws/ec2/day6.md

 - No dependency on EC2 public IPs
 - Instances can be replaced freely

-## EC2 Day 3 – EBS Volume Attach, Mount & Persistence
+## EBS Volume Attach, Mount & Persistence

 ### Objective
 Understand how persistent storage works in EC2 by attaching an external EBS volume, mounting it inside Linux, and ensuring data survives instance reboot.